kristiyan-velkov/js-module-exists/examples/Examples.md

     ✔ Module exists!
     ⚠ Some warning text.
     ℹ  Some info text!
 ```

 ### setTextColors() Method

 **Info**: Used only with moduleExistsWithText() method to change default colors.

-**Expected result**: Set the default colors for success, error, info, warn.
+**Expected result**: Set the default colors for success, error, info, and warn.

 **Option**: Can change only for specific text output( example success) the rest will be by default colors.